Sreya262/walmart_sales_test/README.md

 7. Feature Engineering
 Create New Columns: Calculate the Total Amount for each transaction by multiplying unit_price by quantity and adding this as a new column.
 Enhance Dataset: Adding this calculated field will streamline further SQL analysis and aggregation tasks.
-8. Load Data into MySQL and PostgreSQL
+8. Load Data into MySQL
-Set Up Connections: Connect to MySQL and PostgreSQL using sqlalchemy and load the cleaned data into each database.
+Set Up Connections: Connect to MySQL using sqlalchemy and load the cleaned data into each database.
-Table Creation: Set up tables in both MySQL and PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
+Table Creation: Set up tables in both MySQL using Python SQLAlchemy to automate table creation and data insertion.
 Verification: Run initial SQL queries to confirm that the data has been loaded accurately.
 9. SQL Analysis: Complex Queries and Business Problem Solving Business Problem-Solving: Write and execute complex SQL queries to answer critical business questions, such as: